pn201team07/Pear/README.md

 # Pear
-The Wack up on Wan or Lan
+The Wake up on Wan or Lan